-- 1. Outlining, Annotated Bibliographies, and the Drafting Process - 2.
-The Drafting Process: Example
+- 1. Outlines and Annotated Bibliographies in the Drafting Process - 2.
+The Drafting Process in Action

-1. Outlining, Annotated Bibliographies, and the Drafting Process
+Outlines and Annotated Bibliographies in the Drafting Process

 An outline for a research paper enables writers to identify when and why research sources should be used in an essay.
-Having a solid outline - one that includes a plan for incorporating research - and referring to it during drafting, helps writers to combat writer's block, maintain focus, and avoid unintentional plagiarism (by neglecting to cite the work of others).
+Having a solid outline-one that includes a plan for incorporating research-and referring to it during drafting helps writers to combat writer's block, maintain focus, and avoid unintentional plagiarism by neglecting to cite the work of others.
 It also speeds up the drafting process.

 No matter how detailed their outlines may be, writers must remain flexible at this stage in the writing process.
-It's likely that new ideas and points will develop during the process, because writing is a form of thinking.
+It's likely that new ideas and points will develop during the process because writing is a form of thinking.
 Think of an outline as a guide, not as a contract.

 Unplanned research may be required to support a specific idea.
 This can include new research, as well as revisiting sources already reviewed that the writer hadn't planned to use.
-Annotated bibliographies can be useful in these situations, since they can help writers to recall the sources they've evaluated, including their main points and possible value for the essay.
+Annotated bibliographies can thus be useful in these situations since they can help writers to recall the sources they've evaluated, including their main points and possible value for the essay.

 It's a good idea to refer to your annotated bibliography (and other research notes) whenever you need to make sure that you're using a source correctly, and when you are considering incorporating a source into your essay.